samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 </html>
 ```

-This is a basic HTML code with [Bootstrap (a library that helps building beautiful web apps)](https://getbootstrap.com/) and [jQuery (a JavaScript library needed by Bootstrap)](https://jquery.com/) referenced via CDN (Content Delivery Network).
-The web page contains a **hello world** text in a `h1` tag to make the text a heading.
+This is a basic HTML code with [Bootstrap (a library that helps to build beautiful web apps)](https://getbootstrap.com/) and [jQuery (a JavaScript library needed by Bootstrap)](https://jquery.com/) referenced via CDN (Content Delivery Network).
+The web page contains a **hello world** text in an `h1` tag to make the text a heading.
 You can run your server now with this command:

 ```bash
 node index.js